ChromatinCloud/Clinical_Variant_Interp_Synthesizer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Gnu Affero General Public License, v3.
 See the [LICENSE](LICENSE) file for more details.

 ---